jonathan-laurent/AlphaZero.jl/docs/src/contributing/guide.md

 In particular, using something like TensorBoard for logging and/or profiling might be nice.

-To add a new interface option, we recommend that you proceed as follows:
+To add a new interface, we recommend that you proceed as follows:
   1. Create a new folder in `src/ui` to put all your code.
   2. Create a new module that exports an equivalent of the [`AlphaZero.Session`](@ref) type.